 In conjunction with the release of No Man’s Sky NEXT, developer Hello Games has published extensive patch notes covering all the changes that made their way into the space sim’s biggest update yet.

 From previews and the trickle of details revealed prior to release, we knew that multiplayer would feature heavily, as would a total revamp of base building, new freighter mechanics, character customization, and an overall visual refresh of planetary textures and flora.
 The patch notes, however, upturned a number of unexpected changes.
-These shed light on how much work Hello Games has put into NEXT and in essence the update is nothing short of a universe reset.
+These shed light on how much work Hello Games has put into NEXT

 Of note, we have a rework of crafting and resources.
 The change aims for a streamlined and consistent approach.
 More and better seems to be the mantra here.
 Hello Games note a bigger library of resources to gather, a new refinement process, and deployable gathering tech.
 Resources will also vary much more depending on the specific characteristics of planets.